drmacsika/cryptosika/README.md

 - Redux ToolKit for state management
 - Jest for testing
 - Rapid API for getting live coin amounts
-- Bing News API for gettings various realtime crypto news
+- Bing News API for gettings various real-time crypto news
 - ANT Design
 - ANT Design Icons
 - Axios for interacting with the APIs
 - Chart.Js for creating charts
 - react-chartjs-2 for rendering the charts from charts.js
 - Millify to convert extremely large numbers into readable strings
-- html-react-parser  to parse html data
+- html-react-parser  to parse HTML data
 - moment to parse time and dates
 - react-router-dom

 ## Features

-- Indepth Data about all cryptocurrencies
+- In-depth Data about all cryptocurrencies
-- Indepth Data about crypto markets
+- In-depth Data about crypto markets
 - Latest data about crypto exchanges
 - Cryptocurrency news
 - React best practices